Below you will find a growing collection of dietary research on type 2 diabetes treatment.

 - Decreased triglycerides and increased HDL

-The ADA, Diabetes Australia and Diabetes UK now acknowledge that a low carb dietary pattern can help with diabetes management, a big change since 2015 when they were all largely against this dietary pattern.
+The ADA, Diabetes Australia and Diabetes UK now acknowledge that a low carb dietary pattern can help with diabetes management, a big change since we founded DMP in 2015 when they were all against this dietary pattern.

 How Many Carbohydrate Should People Eat?